joshuacox/freeipa-letsencrypt/README.md

 WARNING: these scripts were created for use by the freeIPA demo server.
-They no longer work.
-Continued use is not recommended.
+They require maintenance work and will sometimes need the Root and Intermediary certificates to be adjusted.
+Continued use is not recommended, but pull requests welcome to keep it working.

-These two scripts try to automatically obtain and install Let's Encrypt certs to FreeIPA web interface.
+These three scripts try to automatically obtain and install Let's Encrypt certs to FreeIPA web interface.

 To use it, do this: